sdsc/julia-roll/README.md

 The build process recognizes "gnu" or "intel" as the value for the `ROLLCOMPILER` variable.
 The default value is "gnu".

+Note that for verison 0.6.0 , compiling with the intel compiler requires at least version 2016

 ## Installation